-By Mike Perisi, Sajid Khan, and Adam Sullivan
+By Mike Peresie, Sajid Khan, and Adam Sullivan

 The ability for payers and providers to effectively exchange relevant and timely information is a key component in reliable and cost-effective healthcare delivery.
 Currently, this is a largely paper-driven process with the two parties using tools like fax machines, manual portal uploads, or even snail mail to send clinical documents back and forth.